How Common Is Ghostwriting?

 Actors, musicians, entertainers, politicians, business leaders—many public figures are obligated to stay current on social media.
 With follower lists reaching into the hundreds of millions, being active on social media is important to their careers.

 For the average person, keeping up with Twitter, Facebook, and Instagram alone can be overwhelming.
-For celebrities and leaders with demanding jobs, they need help from a ghostwriter if they are to stay on top of the latest news and trends.
+For celebrities and leaders with demanding jobs, help from a ghostwriter almost always is necessary if they are to stay on top of the latest news and trends.

 It can be a critically important job.

-Actress Kerry Washington relies on longtime friend (since 7th grade) Allison Peters to maintain her accounts.
+Actress Kerry Washington relies on her longtime friend (since seventh grade), Allison Peters to maintain her accounts.
 She reads all Facebook and Instagram comments and helps compose posts for her friend.

 This category of ghostwriting is probably the most controversial.